chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

    also `Fork the repo`_).
 Then `configure your local git`_ and check out your fork

 #.
-You do not need commit/push access to the main repo in order to
-   contribute code.
-See `Who has commit access`_ for questions.

-#.
 If you're working on a long-term effort, announce it on the
    chapel-developers_ mailing list to make sure toes are not being stepped on, work is not being pursued redundantly, etc.  Similarly, fundamental changes